 Each year lessons cover both the ‘Cooking and Nutrition’ and ‘Processes’ aspects of the curriculum and pupils are taught to design, make and evaluate their products and increase in technical knowledge.
 For each project pupils are taught to consider the five Design and Technology principles:

+Children in the Early Years are assessed using EExAT monthly milestones for Expressive Art and Design.
 During the Early Years Foundation Stage (EYFS) pupils explore and use a variety of media and materials through a combination of child initiated and adult directed activities.
 They have opportunities to learn to:

 At Westwood and Grove, Design Technology is a fundamental part of teaching and learning and is taught from EYFS to Year 6.

 Children in the Early Years are encouraged to explore and use a range of media and materials whilst also developing their creativity, imagination and critical thinking.
 This the foundation on which learning is developed throughout the school.